Jacobi Medical Center/Albert Einstein College of Medicine, Women’s Health Track; Internal Medicine Chief Resident

 In addition to my clinical work, I have a strong interest in the education of young physicians and am involved in teaching both medical students and residents.
-I currently serve as associate director of the residency program for rotating house staff, working closely with the program director and the chief resident to provide exemplary training of our transitional-year interns and rotating house staff.
+I currently serve as Program Director for rotating house staff, working closely with the medicine chief resident to provide exemplary training of our transitional-year interns and rotating house staff.

 After receiving my MD degree in 2000 from SUNY Downstate Medical Center, I trained in internal medicine with a concentration in women’s health at Jacobi Medical Center, an affiliate of Albert Einstein College of Medicine.
 I was then chosen to be a chief resident, responsible for the management of the internal medicine residency program.
 I subsequently worked as an academic hospitalist at Yale-New Haven Hospital and then Jacobi Medical Center where I served as director of the hospitalist program.
-I then moved to Los Angeles where I served as an academic hospitalist and an associate director of the residency training program at LAC+ USC Medical Center, an affiliate of Keck School of Medicine.
+I then moved to Los Angeles where I served as an academic hospitalist and an associate director of the residency training program at Los Angeles County + USC Medical Center, an affiliate of Keck School of Medicine.

 Dorothy White Division of General Medicine Teacher of the Year Award, Memorial Sloan Kettering (2013-2014)

 Doctors at Memorial Sloan Kettering work as teams, with specialists from all different areas.
 This allows us to consider all your needs together, and to give you the best possible care.

 Doctors and faculty members often work with pharmaceutical, device, biotechnology, and life sciences companies, and other organizations outside of MSK, to find safe and effective cancer treatments, to improve patient care, and to educate the health care community.